openresty/openresty-packaging/README.md

 make pcre-build OPTS=-S
 ```

-It is also possible to generate debian source packages for any other Ubuntu codenames.
+It is also possible to generate debian source packages for any other Ubuntu or Debian codenames.
 For example:

 ```bash
 make zlib-build DISTRO=trusty